There are many ancient mosaics in Israel. And today, we will go over national parks, churches, and other places where you can see mosaics.

 Church of the Annunciation

-According to Catholic tradition, Church of the Annunciation is placed where the house of the Virgin Mary once stood and where angel Gabriel appeared to her and announced that she would conceive and bear the Son of God, Jesus.
+According to Catholic tradition, Church of the Annunciation is where the house of the Virgin Mary once stood and where the angel Gabriel appeared to her and announced that she would conceive and bear the Son of God, Jesus.

 Church of the Visitation

-According to tradition, at the spot of Church of the Visitation, Mary met her cousin Elizabeth and sang a hymn of praise (the Magnificat).
+According to tradition, at the spot of the Church of the Visitation, Mary met her cousin Elizabeth and sang a hymn of praise (the Magnificat).

 Horvat Burgin at Adulam forest offers a short loop trail where you will see archaeological remains and visit underground tunnels and caves.

 Byzantine-era Church and the Mosaic Floor at Shavei Tzion